How to Buy Gold Bonds?

 Globally, gold is treated like a solid currency, which can easily be liquidated in times of crisis.
 However in India, gold carries a huge emotional value too.
-People often end up buying gold in the form of jewelry, coins, biscuits, bars, or billions to save for a bad day, without even realizing the true value of gold.
+People often end up buy gold bonds in the form of jewelry, coins, biscuits, bars, or billions to save for a bad day, without even realizing the true value of gold.
 That’s because “gold equals savings” is a thought that is ingrained into us for a long time.

 Experts believe that in order to have a diversified portfolio, one must invest anywhere between 10-20% in gold.
 When it comes to investing in gold, an investor has several options.
 Starting from investing in physical gold (PG), one can invest in Digital Gold (DG), Exchange Traded Funds (ETFs), and Sovereign Gold Bonds (SGBs).

 Sovereign Gold Bonds Investment (SGBs) are considered to be one of the most profitable investment schemes.
 The value of these bonds is assessed in multiples of gram(s) of gold.
 An investor can start with 1 gram, which is the basic unit, and invest up to a maximum of 4 kg.
 For trusts and universities, this limit is 20 kg.

 As per the Government Security Act, 2006, the Reserve Bank of India (RBI) is given the authority to issue the buy gold bonds, on behalf of the Central Government.
 Usually once every 2-3 months, a press release is made to announce the same, and investors are given a time of about 7 days to subscribe to the schemes.
 These SGBs have a maturity period of eight years with an exit option in the 5th, 6th, or 7th year.
 The bond price is decided on the basis of a simple average of the closing price for gold of 999 purity for 3 business days of the week preceding the subscription period.